openbaton/go-openbaton/vnfm/channel/README.md

 # channel

-`channel` abstract the transport channel between an OpenBaton VNFM and the NFVO.
+`channel` abstract the transport channel between an Open Baton VNFM and the NFVO.

 See [go-dummy-vnfm] for a sample implementation of a VNFM using the AMQP driver.